lsst/dp1_lsst_io/docs/tutorials/portal/301/portal-301-3.rst

 Delete the last ADQL statement.

 **5.2.
 Execute a query on the Object table.**
-This query will retrieve the PSF and cModel magnitudes in *g* and *r* bands, as well as the ``refExtendedness`` parameter, for 86,018 objects with SNR>5 measurements in the Fornax dSph field.
+This query will retrieve the PSF and cModel magnitudes, PSF fluxes and flux errors in *g*, *r*, and *i* bands, as well as the ``refExtendedness`` parameter, for 78,714 objects with SNR>5 measurements in all three bands in the Fornax dSph field.
 Set the "Low Limit" to 100,000.

 .. code-block:: SQL

   SELECT coord_ra, coord_dec,
-         g_psfMag, r_psfMag,
+         g_psfMag, r_psfMag, i_psfMag,
-         g_cModelMag, r_cModelMag,
+         g_cModelMag, r_cModelMag, i_cModelMag,
          g_psfFlux, g_psfFLuxErr,
          r_psfFlux, r_psfFLuxErr,
+         i_psfFlux, i_psfFLuxErr,
          refExtendedness
   FROM dp1.Object
   WHERE CONTAINS(POINT('ICRS', coord_ra, coord_dec), CIRCLE('ICRS', 40.080, -34.450, 1))=1
         AND g_psfFlux/g_psfFluxErr > 5
         AND r_psfFlux/r_psfFluxErr > 5
+        AND i_psfFlux/i_psfFluxErr > 5

 **5.3.
 Select point-like objects.**